k-cross/blog/src/lib/content/posts/ai_agents.md

 _Shared / collective memory_ persists across multiple agent instances or users, not just within a single agent's session.
 Multi-agent systems need this to coordinate.
 The hard problems here are write conflicts (when its okay to write), authority (who can overwrite what), and privacy (what should be visible to which agents).

 _Forgetting as a mechanism_: most systems treat forgetting as a failure mode to be minimized.
 Some research treats it as a feature by deliberately expiring or downweighting memories to prevent the retrieval set from growing unboundedly, reduce stale-information poisoning, and keep retrieval latency stable over time.
 Ebbinghaus forgetting curves applied to memory scores is the classic formulation.
-I have not run into a single system that desires this yet, deletion is probably the closest mechanism to forgetting.
+I have not run into a single system that desires this yet; deletion is probably the closest mechanism to forgetting.

 ### Practicalities